Donandrade/genotyping_pipeline/README.md

 - `PILEUP_TSV="old_pileup.list"`

+## 5. Configuration in `genotyping.sh`

+- `SAMPLES_TSV="samples.tsv"`
+  Path to the sample table.
+This TSV file must contain the sample ID and the paths to the R1 and R2 FASTQ files for each sample.

+- `PROBES=""  # Provide a probes file to restrict bcftools mpileup and bcftools merge to probe regions only`
+  Optional BED file with probe regions.
+If set, `bcftools mpileup` and `bcftools merge` will be restricted to these regions.
+  Leave it empty (`""`) to use the entire genome.

+- `CHROM_SIZE="chrom_size.txt"`
+  File with chromosome/region names and sizes, separated by a tab.
+Used to guide per-chromosome processing and variant counting.

+- `REFERENCE="reference/subgenome_blue.multi.fa"`
+  Path to the reference genome FASTA file used for alignment and mpileup.
+Make sure the required index files (e.g. BWA and `.fai`) are available.

+- ```bash
+  CHR_LIST=("VaccDscaff1:42640288-42650287"
+    "VaccDscaff2:28801683-28811682"
+    "VaccDscaff4:21204352-21214351"
+    "VaccDscaff6:11534481-11544480"
+    "VaccDscaff7:3282650-3292649"
+    "VaccDscaff11:27652190-27662189"
+    "VaccDscaff12:6795405-6805404"
+    "VaccDscaff13:8612145-8622144"
+    "VaccDscaff17:2834352-2844351"
+    "VaccDscaff20:13144615-13154614"
+    "VaccDscaff21:7405786-7415785"
+    "VaccDscaff22:28175518-28185517"
+  )

+Bash array with the chromosomes or regions to be processed.
+Each entry must match a valid header/region in the reference FASTA.
+The number of elements in CHR_LIST should be consistent with the SLURM array size (#SBATCH --array).

+- `ADAPTER_PE="${HPC_TRIMMOMATIC_ADAPTER}/TruSeq3-PE.fa"`
+Path to the Trimmomatic adapter file for paired-end reads.
+Adjust according to your adapter set and environment.

+- `TRIM_OPTS_COMMON="SLIDINGWINDOW:4:20 TRAILING:20 MINLEN:50"`
+Common Trimmomatic trimming options applied to all samples.
+You can change these values to match your trimming strategy.

+- `USE_PREV_PILEUPS=true`
+If true, previously generated pileups listed in PILEUP_TSV will be included in the merge step.
+Set to false to ignore previous pileups and use only the newly generated ones.

+- `PILEUP_TSV="old_pileup.list"`
+List/TSV file with paths to previously generated pileup files to be reused when `USE_PREV_PILEUPS=true`.

 ### Configuring the Array and `PER_TASK`

 The number of array tasks (`#SBATCH --array`) and the value of `PER_TASK` must be adjusted according to the size of your dataset.